gracel54/gracel54.github.io/resume.md

 # Summary

-> As a Geography: Data Science, I have experience in working with several programming languages (R, Python, Java, SQL) and using GIS software (QGIS, ArcMap, ArcGIS PRO) to create visually appealing maps that are effective at story telling.
+> As a Geography: Data Science student, I have experience in working with several programming languages (R, Python, Java, SQL) and using GIS software (QGIS, ArcMap, ArcGIS PRO) to create visually appealing maps that are effective at story telling.

 # Work Experience